Pixels (soundtrack): Development

 The film score is composed by Henry Jackman, who collaborated with Chris Columbus for the first time.
 Jackman was provided the script much before working on the film's music and enjoyed its concept.
 He then played few bits of music to Columbus, who also liked Jackman's demos.
-He recalled that, since he had previously scored Wreck-It Ralph (2012) which was completely different as a sort of thematic relation that it involves video games, Columbus felt that he was on his radar which led him to be a part of the film.
+He recalled that, since he had previously scored Disney's Wreck-It Ralph (2012), which was completely different as a sort of thematic relation that it involves video games, Columbus felt that he was on his radar which led him to be a part of the film.

 Jackman refrained from using 8-bit music as he previously did with in Wreck-It Ralph; since he had those iconic images and sound effects of the game he had in mind, the approach "made the whole thing pretty silly" and instead went ahead with a symphonic approach thereby ensuring to get the themes right and coherently plan with the melodies and harmonies.
 Traditionally, Jackman would play those themes on the piano as he would do with most orchestral scores and then develop the orchestration and instrumentation.
 Columbus, besides providing suggestions and guidance, would never interfere on Jackman's composition process, which made the sessions so coherent and creative.

 Columbus emphasized on the orchestral symphony being used should pay homage to the 1980s blockbusters such as Star Wars (1977), Raiders of the Lost Ark (1981) and E.T. the Extra-Terrestrial (1982).
 Jackman put together a combination of synth and orchestral elements, influenced by the production of classic film scores such as Close Encounters of the Third Kind (1977) and Ghostbusters (1984).
 Jackman stated "the important part is the invasion part, and, right towards the end of the film, as an echo from the first invasion, you get the full on invasion of hundreds of thousands of these arcade characters running amok in New York City" and besides being "goofy", the theme was closer to "The Imperial March".
 He then pitched to Columbus on treating the final invasion as something that would feel like Stormtroopers flooding the rebel base, without the comical nature.

 An original theme song titled "Game On" performed by Waka Flocka Flame and featuring Good Charlotte was released in June 2015, although it was not included in the film's soundtrack.
 Varèse Sarabande released the score soundtrack on July 24, 2015, the same day as the film.

 The Japanese version has a different theme song, titled "8-bit Boy" by Mito Natsume.